 They say what you focus on grows, so by sharing 7 unique date night ideas in Toronto, I’m hoping to get more of them!
 Hint, hint, babe 😉

-In January, Andrew and I celebrated our 11-year Anniversary and 22 years of couple-hood.
+In January, Andrew and I celebrate our wedding anniversary.
+We’ve been together since high school!
 Our long-time courtship has meant lots of date nights – well not lately, because well, hello kids!
-But if you’ve been following our Insta snaps and stories, making more deliberate time for each other is on our list of intentions for 2017.
 Although energy for “us” is hard to find in parenthood, effort and importance is not.
-We feel investing in our marriage matters, and models to our children that tending to our relationship matters, which has benefits to all of us.
+Investing in our marriage matters, and models to our children that tending to our relationship matters, which has benefits to all of us.

 Having been together so long, we’ve kind of been “around the block” in our beloved City of Toronto.
 Just 30 minutes south of us, TO is a diverse, multicultural and modern city famously coined “The Six” by Toronto-born Rapper Drake, he says represents TO’s main area code 416, but also the six boroughs the city used to be broken up into comprised of Old Toronto, Scarborough, East York, North York, Etobicoke and York.

 Immersed in “The Month of Love” that is February, we wanted to share some of our fave things to do in #thesix sans kiddos (sorry babes), as well as some that are on our hit list of things to try.
 But really, no matter what you do, we’re sure you’ll find this city an incredible place to visit.

 This edition will focus on unique date night ideas in Toronto we enjoyed during our cooler Fall/Winter months.
 Spring/Summer edition to come!